 Below is a more detailed description of each of the Components

 This will give the learner the knowledge, skills and a better understanding to be able to work independently in an administrative role.
-Students will also develop a wide range of skills to allow them to progress to higher education within this area.
 They will be able to: see what the relationship is between practices and policies, understand legislation in the workplace, for example data protection, corporate governance, security, confidentiality and Freedom of Information and more.
 Students will also be able to organise meetings and events, travel arrangements and much more.

 Payroll – Manual and Computerised